Upcoming CWD Events

 New This Week

-- The Featured Book of the Week is Raising Teens with Diabetes: A Survival Guide for Parents by Moira McCarthy.
+- The Featured Book of the Week is The Insulin Express by Oren Liebermann.

 - This week's Humorous Tidbit is:

-- You know you're the parent of a child with diabetes when your child refers to sequel movies as "Type 2."
+- You know you're the parent of a child with diabetes when you find yourself arguing with your daughter because she WON'T eat her ice cream before she goes to bed!
 See more parent humor.

 Featured Diabetes Team Question of the Week